postpdm/ich_bau/README.md

 * Simple but usefull planning and task flow
 * Small group collaboration
 * Impressive power with CAD file handling, vector files and output documents
+* Practically valuable subset of PLM and CRM functions